vitorjaguat/react-notes/README.md

 getStaticPaths() must return an object with two properties:

-- fallback: if false, the paths object contains all possible params and ids; if true, it can generate missing ones on the fly.
+- fallback: if false, the paths object contains all possible params and ids; if true or 'blocking', it can generate missing ones on the fly.
 - paths: \[array\] contains one property:
   - params: {object} contains one property:
     - paramName: eg, meetupId, contains one property: